betterinformatics/inf4-hci-2/_timeline_ed/studying.md

 #### Facilities

-The *Undergraduate* and *Taught Master's Student* labs are in **Appleton Tower**, which is close to George Square within the Central Campus.
-These computing labs are open **24/7**, with a Student Card being required to enter before 8am, after 5pm and on weekends.
+The *Undergraduate* and *Taught Master's Student* labs are in **Appleton Tower**, which is within the Central Campus close to George Square .
+These computing labs are open **24/7**, but a Student Card is required to enter before 8am, after 5pm and on weekends.

 <a href="http://www.ed.ac.uk/maps/maps"
 class="btn btn-info">